 - acts that if proven, would be a violation of criminal law.

 Any University member who has been a victim of prohibited conduct, witnessed prohibited conduct or been affected by prohibited conduct can initiate charges under the Code by contacting the University's Student Conduct Officer at 577-1010 or email@example.com.
 People with specific questions regarding prohibited conduct, disciplinary sanctions or the Code's procedures at Wayne State University should can contact the Student Conduct Officer at 577-1010.

-SUIT also provides guidance to members of the University community in an effort to achieve consistency in handling student issues and in ensuring compliance with the Student Code of Conduct, housing policies, and other student-related policies and practices, including student privacy and disability concerns.
+BIT also provides guidance to members of the University community in an effort to achieve consistency in handling student issues and in ensuring compliance with the Student Code of Conduct, housing policies, and other student-related policies and practices, including student privacy and disability concerns.

-SUIT includes as permanent members:
+BIT includes as permanent members: